Skip to main content.

 • Passing grades in all required courses.

-• Satisfaction of the Code, Foundation, Practice, and Upper-Level Writing requirements identified in the UMass Law Curriculum (PDF).
+• Satisfaction of the Code, Foundation, Practice, and Upper-Level Writing requirements identified in the UMass Law curriculum on the Law Enrollment Center.

 • Satisfaction of all applicable probationary or supervisory conditions.